hg-jt/mrnag/README.md

 ## Configuring Mr. Nag

-*Mr. Nag* is configured with a YAML file.
-There are two section in the config
+*Mr. Nag* is configured with a YAML file that describes a collection of *Forges* and the projects within that forge.
-file: *Forges* and *Projects*.

-The *forges* section of the config file defines the forges that Mr. Nag will use to fetch projcet details.
-These configuration contain the API key/token required by the individual forges.
+Each *forge* entry contains some metadata about the forge and a list of projects.
+The metadata contains the API key/token required by the individual forges.
 This can be expressed directly in the configuration file or via an environment variable (e.g. if the forge type is "gitlab" and the id is "abc, the API token environment variable would be `ABC_GITLAB_TOKEN`):

-The *projects* section of the config file defines all of the projects that Mr. Nag will report information about.
-The project configurations should include a name for the project along with the minimal metadata need to use the Forge's API (e.g. forge id, project id).
+The *projects* entries define all of the projects that Mr. Nag will report information about.
+The project configurations should include a name for the project along with the minimal metadata needed to use the Forge's API (e.g. project id).

 **Example Mr. Nag Configuration**: